-In this paper we illuminate the identity-derived needs of these students, focusing on multiculturalism, multireligiousity, multilingualism, multinationality, multi-identity, multi-disability as well as identity-derived responses from academia.
-Only when all of these are addressed can true inclusion take place.
-For this to occur the student must be considered as a whole; this requires an expansion of our scope.
-We have thus developed the NMDC (New Multimodality Diversified Campus) model, representing the complexities and relevant components characterizing students.
+In this paper, we discuss the issue of the identity-derived needs of students and the responses of academia to multiple cultures, religions, languages, nationalities, gender identities and disabilities on campuses.
+Only when all of these are addressed can true inclusivity be achieved.
+For this to occur, the student must be considered holistically.
+With the goal of providing accommodations for complex, intersecting student identities, we have developed a new conceptual model named the New Multimodality Diversified Campus Model (NMDC).

-We will now elaborate the model's components: (1) Multiculturism, (2) Multi-technologies, (3) Multiple Identities, (4) Multilingualism, (5) Multi Religious, (6) Multi Disabilities.
-The Basis of the Model is consisted of: Multi Pedagogies, Multi Curriculums, Multi Evaluations, Multi Policies, see figure 1.
+On the student axis, the model is designed to take into account (1) multiculturalism, (2) multi-technologies, (3) multiple identities, (4) multilingualism, (5) multiple religions and (6) multiple disabilities.
+On the institutional response axis, the model includes multiple pedagogies, multiple curricula, multiple evaluations and multiple policies.
+The model is visually represented in the form of a compass, as shown in Figure 1 below, following which the various elements of the model are explained.

-Figure 1: The NMDC Model
+Figure 1: the NMDC model

-1. Multiculturism: Inclusive Multicultural Diversified Academia According to the traditional academic perception, the differences among students were considered an obstacle to educational equality (Ladson-Billings, 2006; Au, 2010), however nowadays the perception is changing towards acknowledging of the value in diversity and cultural capital.
-As Bourdieu Pierre claims that the social assets promote social mobility beyond economic means, such as education, style of speech, dress, physical appearance and intellect.
-Bourdieu defined cultural capital as familiarity with the legitimate culture within a society (Bourdieu, 1984).
+1. Multiculturalism: inclusive, multicultural, diversified academia Traditionally in academia, differences between students have been considered an obstacle to educational equality (Ladson-Billings 2006; Au 2010).
+However, this perception has recently shifted towards acknowledging the value of diversity and cultural capital.
+Bourdieu (1984) claims that, beyond economic capital, cultural capital is a driver of social mobility.
+Bourdieu (1984) defined cultural capital as familiarity with the legitimate culture within a society that includes things like education, style of speech, dress, physical appearance and intellectual resources.

-Education reforms tried to bring all students to the same level of academic achievements through standardizing the curriculum, regardless of background, race, and status (Patton, 2011).
-However, studies have shown that such reforms had very little impact on minimizing gaps in student achievement (Bjorklund-Young and Stratte Plasman, 2020).
-In the research literature, some scholars attribute the standstill in the achievement gaps among students from different cultures to the worldview expressed in the deficit model (Hambacher & Thompson, 2015).
-The common assumption is that achievement gaps are largely due to the fact that the culture of minority groups is dysfunctional and lacks important characteristics compared to the dominant culture.
-This perception led policy makers to demand that education institutions raise the achievements of all their students, regardless of social or ethnic background.
-However, this policy has not proven successful in decreasing the gaps in academia (Au, 2009; Bjorklund-Young & Stratte Plasman, 2020).
+Educational reforms have typically tried to bring all students to the same level of academic achievement by standardising the curriculum, regardless of the background, race, or status of students (Patton 2011).
+However, studies have shown that such reforms have been largely ineffective at minimising gaps in student achievement (Bjorklund-Young and Stratte Plasman 2020).
+Some scholars attribute the failure to address achievement gaps between students from different cultures to a reliance on the student deficit model (Hambacher & Thompson 2015).
+The common assumption is that achievement gaps are largely due to the cultures of minority groups that are viewed as dysfunctional and lacking important characteristics found in the dominant culture.
+This perception has led policy makers to demand that educational institutions raise the achievements of all students, regardless of social or ethnic background.
+However, this position has not proven successful in shrinking higher education learning gaps (Au 2009; Bjorklund-Young & Stratte Plasman 2020).